acandael/actionmaker-v2/src/content/activities/en/roofvogelworkshop.md

 description: 'Experience the emotion of standing eye to eye with the rulers of the skies.'
 image: 'roofvogelworkshop/roofvogelworkshop-1.jpg'
 categories: ['outdoor', 'workshop']
-duration: '+/- 3h'
+duration: '45 minutes - 3 hours'
-groupSize: 'Minimum 8 people'
+groupSize: 'Maximum 200 people'
 availability: 'All year round'
 features:
   - 'Demonstration'